Kankoda/LicenseKit/README.md

 ## Contact

-LicenseKit is handled by Kankoda:
+LicenseKit is property of Kankoda:

 * [E-mail][Email]
 * [Website][Website]
 * [Bluesky][Bluesky]
 * [Mastodon][Mastodon]

-Reach out if you have any questions or need help any way.
+Reach out if you have any questions, want to sign up for a license, or need help in any way.